Self-organized vegetation patterns promote persistence of plant-pollinator mutualisms under environmental stress: Materials and Methods

 The new parameters are defined in terms of the old ones as $\alpha \equiv Kc$, $\beta \equiv r/d$, $\gamma \equiv l/s$, $\mu \equiv Km/d$, $\overline{D}_v \equiv D_V/(dR^2)$, $\overline{D}_p \equiv D_P/(dR^2)$.

 In the next sections, we analyze this model using a combination of mathematical and numerical approaches.
 All numerical simulations were performed using an Euler method in a one-dimensional array with $N_x=200$ grid points and step size $dx=0.05$, making a system size $l=10R$.
-Simulations run for a maximum time $t_f=10^3$ with time discretization $dt=0.01$ unless otherwise specified.
+We used periodic boundary conditions and ran each simulation for a maximum time $t_f=10^3$ with time discretization $dt=0.01$ unless otherwise specified.
 At this time, all simulations converged to an equilibrium state.